 CAREPOL The study investigated the use of climate change research information and climate change scenario data in policy making, and the communication between researchers and policy makers.
 Contact: Heikki Tuomenvirta

 CORE-CLIMAX (2013-2015).
-Project focuses on assuring the quality of the essential climate variables measured by satellites and determining their utilization rate.
+Project focused on assuring the quality of the essential climate variables measured by satellites and determining their utilization rate.
 This information is critical for numerical weather prediction models; both in data assimilation, and in creating re-analyses.
-Global re-analyses will be compared to local re-analyses.
-The potential for utilizing the information mentioned above will be mapped by user surveys.
+Global re-analyses were compared to local re-analyses.
+The potential for utilizing the information mentioned above were mapped by user surveys.
 Deliverable D552, Reanalysis and user needs with respect to Climate Change Services.
 Funding: EU FP7.

 DECADE (2011-2015) Decadal climate prediction in adaptation to climate change.
-One of the objectives is to provide evidence of the decadal climate variability and predictability in the Nordic Region with the aim to assess the impact on forest growth, and energy production and demand.
-This project builds on the expertise of three parties: the Finnish Meteorological Institute, the Department of Forest Sciences from the University of Helsinki, and the School of Economics at Aalto University.
+One of the objectives was to provide evidence of the decadal climate variability and predictability in the Nordic Region with the aim to assess the impact on forest growth, and energy production and demand.
+This project built on the expertise of three parties: the Finnish Meteorological Institute, the Department of Forest Sciences from the University of Helsinki, and the School of Economics at Aalto University.
 Funding: Academy of Finland.
-Contact: Teija Seitola.

-EAKR-ILKKA (2012-2014) The objective of FMI is to map how the strength of the urban heat island effect depends on the weather type.
-The goal of the project is also to add information of the city-specific extreme weather events and climate change impacts.
-The research is carried out in cooperation with the University of Turku and city of Turku.
-The results will also be presented in the Climate Guide -web portal.
+EAKR-ILKKA (2012-2014) The objective of FMI was to map how the strength of the urban heat island effect depends on the weather type.
+The goal of the project was also to add information of the city-specific extreme weather events and climate change impacts.
+The research was carried out in cooperation with the University of Turku and city of Turku.
+The results were also be presented in the Climateguide.fi web portal.

-ENSURE The study assesses the costs and benefits of ecosystem services in cities, with special reference to effects of climate and climate change.
+ENSURE The study assessed the costs and benefits of ecosystem services in cities, with special reference to effects of climate and climate change.

-FP7 CRISMA project develops an integrated planning and decision support tool set for crises response to potentially disastrous weather events with immediate, extensive, and lasting consequences for population and society.
-The project includes five elaborate pilots, which function as testing ground for the models and concepts (further) developed in CRISMA.
-Two of these pilots concern severe Nordic winter storms and Western-European coastal flooding respectively, thereby representing extreme weather events which are typically expected to occur more frequently in many parts of Europe as a result of climate change.
-FMI (departments 'Weather & Safety' and 'Climate change research') contributes to CRISMA with respect to (1) extreme weather scenarios, (2) crisis management pilot in Nordic area, and (3) economic impact assessment of natural hazards.
+FP7 CRISMA project developed an integrated planning and decision support tool set for crises response to potentially disastrous weather events with immediate, extensive, and lasting consequences for population and society.
+The project included five elaborate pilots, which function as testing ground for the models and concepts (further) developed in CRISMA.
+Two of these pilots concerned severe Nordic winter storms and Western-European coastal flooding respectively, thereby representing extreme weather events which are typically expected to occur more frequently in many parts of Europe as a result of climate change.
+FMI (departments 'Weather & Safety' and 'Climate change research') contributed to CRISMA with respect to (1) extreme weather scenarios, (2) crisis management pilot in Nordic area, and (3) economic impact assessment of natural hazards.

-FP7 EWENT The objective of the project is to assess the impacts and consequences of extreme weather events on EU transport system.
-The project also aims to monetise considered impacts.
-EWENT also evaluates the efficiency, applicability and finance needs for adaptation and mitigation measures which will dampen and reduce the costs of weather impacts.
-The methodological approach is based on generic risk management framework that follows a standardised process from identification of hazardous phenomena (extreme weather), followed by impact assessment and closed by mitigation and risk control measures.
+FP7 EWENT The objective of the project was to assess the impacts and consequences of extreme weather events on EU transport system.
+The project also aimed to monetise considered impacts.
+EWENT also evaluated the efficiency, applicability and finance needs for adaptation and mitigation measures which will dampen and reduce the costs of weather impacts.
+The methodological approach was based on generic risk management framework that follows a standardised process from identification of hazardous phenomena (extreme weather), followed by impact assessment and closed by mitigation and risk control measures.
 Funded by: EU.
 Contact: Heikki Tuomenvirta

-FP7 MOWE-IT project shall assess factors that prerequisite cross-modal transferability between the air and surface-based European transport systems in order to protect the passengers, shippers, European institutions and citizens against travel delays, cancellations and/or stoppages in freight transfer caused by extreme weather and/or other natural disasters.
-The project will assess how the companies in passenger and freight transport comply with the European users rights protection legislation shielding theses parties against travel delays, cancellations and/or disruptions, and in case of gaps in conformity, propose new guidelines for cross-modal alignment of decision-making, capacity planning and reserve-building models at transport service and infrastructure providers in addition to incentive structures and policy instruments for more effective legislation enforcement.
-Such an assessment will also draw from the possibilities to use weather and other information technologies to aid the transport system and operators.
+FP7 MOWE-IT project assessed factors that prerequisite cross-modal transferability between the air and surface-based European transport systems in order to protect the passengers, shippers, European institutions and citizens against travel delays, cancellations and/or stoppages in freight transfer caused by extreme weather and/or other natural disasters.
+The project assessed how the companies in passenger and freight transport comply with the European users rights protection legislation shielding theses parties against travel delays, cancellations and/or disruptions, and in case of gaps in conformity, propose new guidelines for cross-modal alignment of decision-making, capacity planning and reserve-building models at transport service and infrastructure providers in addition to incentive structures and policy instruments for more effective legislation enforcement.
+Such an assessment also drew from the possibilities to use weather and other information technologies to aid the transport system and operators.

 FRAME Future envelope assemblies and HVAC solutions.
 One aim was to produce Up-to-date weather data for building energy calculations representing typical weather conditions in Finland in the current climate and in the anticipated future climate.

-FUME (2009-2013) Project aims at evaluating how climate variability and change, and societal changes in the last decades have affected forest fires in Europe.
+FUME (2009-2013) Project aimed at evaluating how climate variability and change, and societal changes in the last decades have affected forest fires in Europe.
 Funded by: EU FP7.

 IRTORISKI The study investigated how the use of cost benefit analysis in climate change adaptation planning can be streamlined such as to be useful both for initial prioritisation of natural hazards according to their risk and for initial comparison of measures regarding a particular hazard, while avoiding complex model exercises.

 MERMAID (Identifying Risks and Opportunities for Marine Transport and Tourism in the Arctic) (2014-2016).
 Socio-economic scenario-based assessment for the Eurasian Arctic.
-The project assesses the drivers of change in the Eurasian Arctic and the role of Russia, and assesses and defines measures to reduce risks and harness benefits in the Arctic from the Finnish perspective.
-The project supports the implementation of the Arctic Strategy of Finland and preparations for the Finland's chairmanship of the Arctic Council 2016.
+The project assessed the drivers of change in the Eurasian Arctic and the role of Russia, and assessed and defined measures to reduce risks and harness benefits in the Arctic from the Finnish perspective.
+The project supported the implementation of the Arctic Strategy of Finland and preparations for the Finland's chairmanship of the Arctic Council 2016.
 Funding Agency: Prime Minister's Office.
 Contact: Adriaan Perrels

 NONAM (NOrdic Network for Adaptive Management) is a Nordic network for promoting co-operation and knowledge exchange among Nordic climate change and adaptation researchers with a particular focus on risk management and decision support with respect to adaptation policy development and related investments, notably regarding infrastructures of various kinds (energy, transport, water & sanitation, communication) and the overarching planning and management systems that create the context in which these systems are designed and operated.
 The network's activities culminated in the organisation (together with a fellow network NORDCLAD-Net) of a large Adaptation Conference in Helsinki 29-31 August 2012.
 More information, presentation material, etc. of the conference can be found on the conference website.

-SAFE-MET (2011-2014) The overall aims of the project are to examine, propose and test ways to strengthen societies' resilience to climate and weather-related hazards and to enhance the multi-disciplinary climate change research in Zambia and Malawi.
-To reach these aims, the project has two inter-linked themes.
-First one is to improve Malawi's and Zambia's preparedness for natural disasters by evaluating and improving the current meteorological network and early warning systems.
-Early warning systems will be assessed both from operational and financial viewpoint.
-A well-functioning meteorological observation network and early warning system are linked to the second theme with the focus on adaptation to climate change and disaster risk management.
-The second theme will study climate change adaptation in agriculture and aid supply chains, and analyze the linkages between disaster risk management and climate change adaptation.
-In addition to Finnish Meteorological Institute, the responsible parties are the Hanken School of Economics and the University of Tampere.
+SAFE-MET (2011-2014) The overall aims of the project were to examine, propose and test ways to strengthen societies' resilience to climate and weather-related hazards and to enhance the multi-disciplinary climate change research in Zambia and Malawi.
+To reach these aims, the project had two inter-linked themes.
+First one was to improve Malawi's and Zambia's preparedness for natural disasters by evaluating and improving the current meteorological network and early warning systems.
+Early warning systems were assessed both from operational and financial viewpoint.
+A well-functioning meteorological observation network and early warning system were linked to the second theme with the focus on adaptation to climate change and disaster risk management.
+The second theme studied climate change adaptation in agriculture and aid supply chains, and analyzed the linkages between disaster risk management and climate change adaptation.
+In addition to Finnish Meteorological Institute, the responsible parties were the Hanken School of Economics and the University of Tampere.
 Funded by: Academy of Finland.

-SETUKLIM The project creates scenarios for future climate in Finland by using CMIP5 climate model projections.
-In addition, the purpose is to estimate the frequency distribution of low and high temperatures in the future; to develop methods and to estimate variability in the water level at the Finnish coast and probabilities of extreme situations in the future; to collect and produce estimates on e.g. changes in short-lived downpours and heavy snowfall in the future.
+SETUKLIM The project created scenarios for future climate in Finland by using CMIP5 climate model projections.
+In addition, it estimated the frequency distribution of low and high temperatures in the future; developed methods and estimated variability in the water level at the Finnish coast and probabilities of extreme situations in the future; collected and produced estimates on e.g. changes in short-lived downpours and heavy snowfall in the future.

-FP7 ToPDAd project developes state-of-the-art socioeconomic methods and tools for an integrated assessment supporting regional adaptation decision-making.
-Based on these, conjectures with respect to EU level policies for the considered sectors Energy, Transport, as well as, Tourism are made.
-Two time frames are specified; 2010-2050 and 2050-2100 for mid-term and long-term strategy formulations.
+FP7 ToPDAd project developed state-of-the-art socioeconomic methods and tools for an integrated assessment supporting regional adaptation decision-making.
+Based on these, conjectures with respect to EU level policies for the considered sectors Energy, Transport, as well as, Tourism were made.
+Two time frames were specified; 2010-2050 and 2050-2100 for mid-term and long-term strategy formulations.
 Regional strategies and EU-level policies need to be consistent across the time frames in order to avoid maladaptation.
-ToPDAd will also co-operate with and contribute to the European Climate Adaptation Platform (DCLIMATE-ADAPT).
+ToPDAd also co-operated with and contributed to the European Climate Adaptation Platform (DCLIMATE-ADAPT).

-TULUVAT (in Finnish only) The project tests and selects games, models and other IT material for education on climate change in high schools in Finland and tests IT-technology in research communication to schools (webinars), and establishes a network of teachers interested in teaching climate change topics.
+TULUVAT (in Finnish only) The project tested and selected games, models and other IT material for education on climate change in high schools in Finland and tested IT-technology in research communication to schools (webinars), and established a network of teachers interested in teaching climate change topics.
 Contact: Heikki Tuomenvirta

 VACCIA (2009-2011) Vulnerability Assessment of ecosystem services for Climate Change Impacts and Adaptation.
 Funded by: EU LIFE+.